LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 of Google Chrome) by copying to the same directory the `coverage_report.dtd` and `coverage_report.xsl` files found in the `tools/lgtunit` directory (when using the `logtalk_tester` script, these two files are copied automatically).
-In alternative, a XSLT processor can be used to generate an XHTML file instead of relying on a web browser for the transformation.
+In alternative, an XSLT processor can be used to generate an XHTML file instead of relying on a web browser for the transformation.
 For example, using the popular `xsltproc` processor: